austin-hoover/ment-flow/README.md

 Maximum-entropy tomography (MENT) using normalizing flows.

-This repo is under development and may be replaced in the future.
+This repo is under development.

 ## Installation